mzapl/DeadMensShot/README.md

 # DeadMensShot
 <p>My solution for codingame puzzle.</p>
 <p>Creates the polygon from input points, then finds out if each 'shot' is in or out of its bounds.</p>
-<p>as a bonus draws given polygon, inner and outer points and rays</p>
+<p>as a bonus draws given polygon, inner, outer points and rays</p>
 <img src="src/other/testcase-6.png">

 <ul>